 The existence of the very project itself.
-What began as an attempt at a fighting game based on the series turned (after a badly-timed cease and desist order from Hasbro) into a brand new quadruped-fighter game with a brony sensibility, character designs from Lauren Faust, and the Skullgirls engine.
+What began as an attempt at a fighting game based on the series turned (after a badly-timed cease and desist order from Hasbro) into a brand new quadruped-fighter game with a brony sensibility, character designs from Creator/Lauren Faust, and the Skullgirls engine.

 Nappy (one of the members of Mane6) vs. Hirosasshi prior to the Canterlot Gardens tournament, playing Twilight and Applejack respectively.
 Though Nappy was the overall winner, the match ended with the game's very first double-KO.